nawathey/rover/README.md

     sudo apt-get install libjpeg62

 Once 'motion' is running, the raw output files are stored in public/log.
 You can use 'Live' and 'Motion' on the [web interface](#web-interface) menu to view the live or captured files respectively.

-Add this to crontab, which will delete old motion capture files periodically when space is running low on disk:

-    0,5,10,15,20,25,30,35,40,45,50,55 * * * * /home/samlu/rover/bin/checkSpace.sh >> /tmp/checkSpace.log 2>&1

 ## Optional email setup